GLeou/AgenticSimulator/README.md

-# Kubernetes & Agentic Discrete-Event Simulator
+# Agentic Discrete-Event Simulator

 This project is a Java-based, event-driven simulator built with Spring Boot.
-It models the behavior of microservices deployed in a Kubernetes-like environment, simulating realistic system dynamics such as CPU time-slicing, thread pool exhaustion, request queuing, and network latency.
+It models the behavior of microservices deployed in a distributed environment, simulating realistic system dynamics such as CPU time-slicing, thread pool exhaustion, request queuing, and network latency.
 A second simulation mode extends this foundation with LLM-based agentic workflows.

 ---

 ## Simulation Modes

-### V1: Kubernetes Microservices Simulation
+### V1: Microservices Simulation

 Models traditional request/response microservices running on shared infrastructure.
 By establishing a strict event loop, explicit state tracking, and a realistic environment, this layer provides the deterministic foundation for the agentic simulation built on top.